 What happens if the treatment in this trial doesn't work?

-Participation involves receiving either a standard or a lower dose of these blood thinners while on ECMO, with regular monitoring.
+Participation involves receiving either low-dose or standard-dose anticoagulants during ECMO, with regular monitoring for safety and effectiveness.
 Participants in clinical trials always have the right to withdraw and pursue alternative treatments.
 The study team will help transition patients to other available options.

 Related Conditions